proger/uk4b/README.md

 ```

 Correction F0.5 is the primary metric used to compare models.
 In order to get a
-true positive (TP), your edit must match at least one of the annotators' edit
+true positive (TP), your edit must match at least one of the annotators' edits
 exactly -- both span and the suggested text.

 To get a TP in span-based detection, it is enough to correctly identify